You are here: Urology Textbook > Ureters > Upper tract urothelial cancer

 Kidney-sparing surgery:

-First-choice for low-risk tumors if technical feasable.
-For high-risk tumors a treatment option, if the preservation of kidney function is mandatory for the patient.
-The high recurrence rates in high-grade tumors are problematic [fig. recurrence of UTUC].
+First-choice for low-risk tumors if technically feasible.
+For high-risk tumors, a treatment option if the preservation of kidney function is mandatory.
+The high recurrence rate of high-grade tumors is problematic [fig. recurrence of UTUC].

 Surgical therapy of distal UTUC: